Babax virus removal guide

-Babax (also known as Osno) is the name of an information stealer targeting login credentials (usernames, emails, passwords) saved on web browsers.
-Cyber criminals use this malware to steal sensitive information that could be misused to generate revenue.
+Babax (also known as Osno) is an information stealer targeting login credentials (usernames, emails, passwords) saved on web browsers.
+Cyber criminals use this malware to steal sensitive information, which could be misused to generate revenue.
 Research shows that Babax infects computers through other machines that are connected to the same network.
-Also, this stealer is crypted, which means can avoid detection by installed security suites.
+This stealer is encrypted, and thus can avoid detection by installed security suites.

-As mentioned in the introduction, cyber criminals use this malware with a purpose to steal login credentials.
-It means that cyber criminals behind it might steal email, social media, banking, file hosting and other accounts, cryptocurrency wallets, and use them to make fraudulent purchases, transactions, steal identities, access personal documents (and files), spread this and other malware (send malspam), trick other people into transferring them money, etc. Also, they could sell all collected information (or other accessed data) to third parties (other cyber criminals).
-Therefore, victims of Babax attack may suffer monetary loss, lose access to various accounts, become victims of identity theft, experience problems related to online privacy, browsing safety, etc. If a computer is infected with this information stealer, then it should be eliminated from the system as soon as possible.
-Since Babax spreads through network, its removal prevents other computers connected to the same network from being infected with it as well.
+As mentioned, cyber criminals use this malware to steal login credentials.
+Therefore, cyber criminals responsible might steal email, social media, banking, file hosting and other accounts, cryptocurrency wallets, and use them to make fraudulent purchases and transactions, steal identities, access personal documents (and files), spread this and other malware (send malspam), trick other people into transferring money, etc. They can also sell collected information (or other accessed data) to third parties (other cyber criminals).
+Therefore, victims of Babax attacks can suffer monetary loss, lose access to various accounts, become victims of identity theft, experience problems relating to online privacy, browsing safety, etc. If your computer is infected with this information stealer, it should be eliminated from the system immediately.
+Since Babax spreads through a network, removal will prevent other computers connected to the same network from being infected.

 |Name||Babax (Osno) malware|